veler/BaZic/Docs/BaZic.md

 ### Explanations

-#### Understanding the BIND syntax
+#### Understanding the control accessors

-In `XAML`, controls such as `Button` or `TextBox` have properties.
+In `XAML`, controls such as `Button` or `TextBox` can have a name, thanks to the `Name` property.
-A `TextBox` has a property called `Text` that is designed to gets or sets the text typed by the user.

-With the syntax `BIND`, we can create a global variable that will automatically get or set the property of the defined control.
-The name of the variable is used to identify which control and property must be binded.
-Therefore, a `BIND` name must always have the following syntax : `ControlNameInTheXaml_PropertyName`.
-The default value of the `BIND` statement will be the default value of the property when the user interface is loading.
+When a BaZic program in interpreted or compiled, a global read-only variable is declared for each control using the control's name.
+Those variables are not assignable, but can be use to access a control property or method.

+##### Remarks

+It is forbidden to use a control accessor in the Main method.

 #### Understanding the EVENT FUNCTION syntax